trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Top of Book (L1)Copy Location

 Streaming market data values corresponding to data shown in TWS watchlists is  available via the EClient.reqMktData.
 This data is not tick-by-tick but  consists of aggregate snapshots taken several times per second.
-A set of ‘default’ tick types are returned by default from a call to  EClient.reqMktData, and additional tick types are available by  specifying the corresponding generic tick type in the market data  request.
+A set of Ã¢â‚¬ËœdefaultÃ¢â‚¬â„¢ tick types are returned by default from a call to  EClient.reqMktData, and additional tick types are available by  specifying the corresponding generic tick type in the market data  request.
 Including the generic tick types many, but not all, types of  data are available that can be displayed in TWS watchlists by adding  additional columns.

 Using the TWS API, you can request real time market data for trading and  analysis.
 From the API, market data returned from the  function IBApi.EClient.reqMktData corresponds to market data displayed  in TWS watchlists.
 This data is not tick-by-tick but consists of  aggregated snapshots taken at intra-second intervals which differ  depending on the type of instrument: